Trump, de Blasio: Both look in mirror and see a president

 But they are also deeply intertwined, their political pasts — and perhaps futures — connected to the city they call home.

-Trump’s shadow looms large over New York, buildings that bear his name filling the skyline.
-But his return Thursday for Republican campaign fundraisers and to get a rare night’s sleep in his own bed at Trump Tower will be greeted by thousands of protesters.
+The president’s shadow looms large over New York, buildings that bear his name filling the skyline.
+On Thursday, he attended a fundraiser on Manhattan’s Upper East Side — not far from the mayoral residence, Gracie Mansion.

+Trump, who is wildly unpopular in the city, was greeted by a small group of protesters, chanting, “Hey hey, ho ho, Donald Trump has got to go.”
+Trump has largely avoided visiting the city, saying he doesn’t want to snarl traffic, as he did during Thursday’s evening rush hour.

-After arriving in New York on Thursday, Trump tweeted a video of himself aboard Air Force One predicting that the mayor won’t last long in the 2020 race and saying that de Blasio, who was traveling to Iowa Thursday to campaign, should go home.
+After arriving in New York, Trump tweeted a video of himself aboard Air Force One predicting that the mayor won’t last long in the 2020 race and saying that de Blasio, who was traveling to Iowa on Thursday to campaign, should go home.

 “I wish him luck.
 But really, it’d be better off if you got back to New York City and did your job for the little time you have left,” Trump said.